 Given the many classes and types of criminal offenses, there are a variety of penalties and charges which can be imposed.
 The penalty for a given crime is also dependent on factors other than the crime.
 For example, a non-citizen of the United States risks deportation on conviction for a petty disorderly persons offense.
 Convictions can also prevent you from attaining U.S. citizenship.

 Other criminal offenses have different penalties depending on the particular merits of each case.
 At Zapicchi & Liller, we have successfully litigated a number of criminal offenses in Mercer County, NJ, Monmouth County, NJ, and Burlington County, NJ, which include:

-We recommend that you visit our offices near Bordentown, NJ, and Hamilton Township, NJ, for a consultation and speak to our criminal defense attorneys prior to your first appearance in court.
-Our dedicated attorneys will sit with you to carefully review all evidence in which the State bases its case on to ensure that your rights were not violated, filing motions to suppress evidence in a manner that violated your rights.
+We recommend that you visit our offices near Bordentown, NJ, and Hamilton Township, NJ, for a consultation and speak to our criminal defense attorneys before your first appearance in court.
+Our criminal defense lawyers will sit with you to carefully review all evidence on which the State bases its case to ensure that your rights were not violated, filing motions to suppress evidence in a manner that violated your rights.